Skip to content

 Fig. 1: Click on the image to be taken to the ‘Climate Shift Index’ portal where you can see absolute and relative temperature changes.
 Image: screen grab 31 August 2024.

 Fig. 2: Average daily sea surface temperatures across the globe in 2024 are shown in red.
 Orange is 2023.
-To see daily updates, click on the image
+By December 2024, temperatures were lower as we head into a weak La Niña.
+To see daily updates, click on the image.

 Fig. 3: Based on IPCC AR4 5.2.2.3 for the period 1993-2013.
 (Image: Skeptical Science).